ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleUserStatusApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.PeopleUserStatusApi();
+let apiInstance = new Api.PeopleUserStatusApi();
-let activationstatus = new DocspaceApiJavascript.EmployeeActivationStatus(); // EmployeeActivationStatus | The new user activation status.
+let activationstatus = new Api.EmployeeActivationStatus(); // EmployeeActivationStatus | The new user activation status.
 let opts = {
-  'updateMembersRequestDto': new DocspaceApiJavascript.UpdateMembersRequestDto() // UpdateMembersRequestDto | The request parameters for updating the user information.
+  'updateMembersRequestDto': new Api.UpdateMembersRequestDto() // UpdateMembersRequestDto | The request parameters for updating the user information.
 };
 apiInstance.updateUserActivationStatus(activationstatus, opts, (error, data, response) => {
   if (error) {